Massive West Villages lake work underway

 The city also has Marina Park, where motorized boaters can access the lower portion of Myakkahatchee Creek.

-Commissioners also said medium family aquatic centers could potentially be built at Warm Mineral Springs — which was then privately owned — and at a 63-acre park that would be built in the West Villages Improvement District.
+Commissioners also said medium family aquatic centers could potentially be built at Warm Mineral Springs — which was then privately owned — and at a 63-acre park that would be built in the West Villages Improvement District (WVID).

 That area of town also was under consideration for a pool site.